Isomorphic gcd-graphs over polynomial rings: Spectral vector determines

-Here $\psi: \F_q[x]/f \to \F_q$ is a non-degenerate function on $\F_q[x]$ and $\Tr: \F_q \to \F_p$ is the trace map. \end{definition} While the above definition looks rather complicated, we can show that $c(g,f)$ has a simple expression almost analogous to the case of Ramanujan sums over $\Z$.
+Here $\psi: \F_q[x]/f \to \F_q$ is a non-degenerate functional on $\F_q[x]/f$ and $\Tr: \F_q \to \F_p$ is the trace map. \end{definition} While the above definition looks rather complicated, we can show that $c(g,f)$ has a simple expression almost analogous to the case of Ramanujan sums over $\Z$.
 In particular, $c(g,f)$ does not depend on the choice of $\psi$ as long as we make sure that it is non-degenerate.
 More precisely, by \cite[Section 6.2]{minavc2024gcd} we have

-Here $\varphi(f)=|(\F_q[x]/f)^{\times}|$ is the analog of the classical Euler function and $\mu(t)$ is the analog of the classical Mobius function (see \cite{rosen2013number} for some further discussions about these functions.)
+Here $\varphi(f)=|(\F_q[x]/f)^{\times}|$ is the analog of the classical Euler function and $\mu(t)$ is the analog of the classical Mobius function (see \cite{rosen2013number} for some further discussions about these functions).

-The following definition is inspired by the work \cite{sander2015so} of Sander-Sander on gcd-graphs over $\Z.$ \begin{definition} Let $\Div(f)$ be the set of proper monic divisors of $f$.
-Let $D \subset \Div(f)$.
+The following definition is inspired by the work \cite{sander2015so} of Sander-Sander on gcd-graphs over $\Z.$ \begin{definition} Let $\Div(f)$ be the set of monic divisors of $f$.
+Let $D \subset \Div(f)$ such that $f \not \in D$.
 The spectral vector of the gcd-graph $G_{f}(D)$ is defined to be the following vector

 where

 \end{definition}